santogioia-scandit/data-capture-documentation/docs/sdks/android/id-capture/get-started.md

 ### External Dependencies

 The Scandit Data Capture SDK modules depend on a few standard libraries that you can find listed below.
 If you are including the Scandit Data Capture SDK through **Gradle** or **Maven**, all of these dependencies are automatically pulled in and there is no need for you to do anything further.

-On the other hand, if you directly add the AAR files to the project, you need to add these dependencies yourself.
+If you directly add the AAR files to the project, you need to add these dependencies yourself.

 | Module      | Dependencies |
 | ----------- | ----------- |